The Los Angeles City Council took a step Tuesday toward creating a center in Koreatown to coordinate the city and county’s homeless outreach efforts.

-According to his motion, about 3,000 square feet is available on the ground floor “that could accommodate a Tenth Council District field office, a large community room and flexible co-working space that could be made available for representatives from relevant city agencies, including other council offices, the mayor’s office, the Los Angeles Homeless Services Authority, the Housing and Community Investment Department the Housing Authority of the City of Los Angeles, as well as representatives from other levels of government and civic agencies who are working collaboratively with the city to address the homelessness crisis.”
+“Approximately 3,000 square feet is available on the ground floor that could accommodate a Tenth Council District field office, a large community room and flexible co-working space that could be made available for representatives from relevant city agencies, including other council offices, the mayor’s office, the Los Angeles Homeless Services Authority, the Housing and Community Investment Department the Housing Authority of the City of Los Angeles, as well as representatives from other levels of government and civic agencies who are working collaboratively with the city to address the homelessness crisis.”

 Councilwoman Nithya Raman, who seconded the motion, said the city “relies on the county for so many crucial services, and we must better coordinate effectively with these county agencies on behalf of all of our residents, especially those who are most vulnerable.”